Contributors to Soundscape

 San Francisco

-Deployments offshore San Francisco were coordinated with NOAA Sanctuaries’ ACCESS Surveys during the upwelling and post-upwelling oceanographic seasons (Figure 6.7, Figure 6.8, Figure 6.9).
+Deployments offshore San Francisco were coordinated with NOAA Sanctuaries’ ACCESS Surveys during the upwelling and post-upwelling oceanographic seasons (Figure 6, Figure 6, Figure 7).
 Contrary to other deployments, buoys were not deployed in clusters as part of the ACCESS survey (to broaden survey area), and therefore data represent data from 1 or 2 buoys at greater distance from each other.
-Differences in geographic location of deployments in the upwelling and post-upwelling seasons may complicate interpretation of seasonal differences in marine mammal detections (Figure 3.5).
+Differences in geographic location of deployments in the upwelling and post-upwelling seasons may complicate interpretation of seasonal differences in marine mammal detections (see Study Area: Adrift Drift Map).

 An acoustic scene provides a visualization of the spectral variation in the contributors to the soundscape, where detection of various species classes over time (x axis) are noted by the approximate frequency of their sounds, colored by species (y axis).
 Detection of species varies over time and between deployments and seasons, which are outlined in the text.